 11. Magic Hour

 This book was published in 2009 and tells the story of how a young girl who cannot speak shows up in the Olympic National Forest.
 Child psychiatrist Dr. Julia Cates is called in to investigate what happened to the girl, whom she names Alice.
-Magic Hour takes a departure from Hannah’s romance novels and instead takes on the mystery novel genre, showing the variety the author can write.
+Magic Hour departs from Hannah’s romance novels and instead takes on the mystery novel genre, showing the variety the author can write.

 “I didn’t know how…deep love ran, how it was in your blood, not your heart, and how that same blood pumped through your veins your whole life.”